qinguorui2001/tp/docs/UserGuide.md

 Examples:

-* `remove 10` deletes the 10th assignment in the displayed assignment list of a student.
+* `remove 10` removes the 10th assignment in the displayed assignment list of a student.

 <div markdown="block" class="alert alert-info">